-- our ability to increase revenue; - our ability to obtain financing on reasonable terms; - our ability to comply with the covenants in our credit facility; - our ability to maintain sufficient liquidity to fund our operations; - the ability of our sales force to achieve expected results; - our ability to remain competitive; - · government regulations; - · our ability to expand our production capacity; - · our ability to innovate and develop new products; - · our ability to obtain donor cadavers for our products; - our ability to engage and retain qualified technical personnel and members of our management team; - · government and third-party coverage and reimbursement for our products; - · our ability to obtain regulatory approvals; - · our ability to successfully integrate future business combinations or acquisitions; - · product liability claims and other litigation to which we may be subjected; - · product recalls and defects; - timing and results of clinical studies; - · our ability to obtain and protect our intellectual property and proprietary rights; - · infringement and ownership of intellectual property; - · influence by our management; and - our ability to issue preferred stock.
+- · Our ability to integrate our recent acquisition of X-spine Systems, Inc. and any future business combinations or acquisitions successfully; - · our ability to increase revenue; - · our ability to obtain financing on reasonable terms and maintain sufficient liquidity to fund our operations; - · our ability to comply with the covenants in our credit facility; - the ability of our sales force to achieve expected results; - · our ability to remain competitive; - · government regulations; - our ability to expand our production capacity; - · our ability to innovate and develop new products; - · our ability to obtain donor cadavers for our products; - · our ability to engage and retain qualified technical personnel and members of our management team; - · government and third-party coverage and reimbursement for our products; - · our ability to obtain regulatory approvals; - · product liability claims and other litigation to which we may be subject; - · product recalls and defects; - · timing and results of clinical studies; - · our ability to obtain and protect our intellectual property and proprietary rights; and - · infringement and ownership of intellectual property.